 Or if you teach older students, this live version of Ocho kandelikas would be a better option.
 You could also discuss how the song was originally in Ladino (also known as Judeo-Spanish), a Romance language derived from Old Spanish originally spoken in Spain.
 So, you could have a discussion about how 123 Andrés used the Spanish version candelitas vs. the traditional Ladino kandelikas below.

-“OH CHANUKAH IN SPANISH” Translated & Performed by Nathalia
+“OH CHANUKAH IN SPANISH” Translated and performed by Nathalia

 Next, is this translation of the classic English Hanukkah song “Hanukkah, Oh Hanukkah.”
 It would work well with younger students.
 In addition to being a great listening exercise, it’s also a great way to teach your students about Jewish culture and traditions.
 There are many versions in English that you could use for cultural comparisons as well.